 The primary means of transportation in the White Salmon and Urban Exempt Area is by private automobile.
-The city is served by State Route 14 (SR 14), a major east-west arterial along the Columbia River, by State Route 141 (SR 141) through White Salmon proper, and by a variety of City and County streets throughout the city and its Urban Exempt Area.
-SR 141 provides an alternate route for traffic traveling north from SR 14 along the White Salmon River toward Trout Lake without having to travel through the core downtown area of the city.
+The City is served by State Route 14, a major east-west arterial along the Columbia River, by State Route 141 through White Salmon proper, and by a variety of City and County streets throughout the City and its Urban Exempt Area.
+State Route 141 provides an alternate route for traffic traveling north beyond White Salmon without having to travel through the core downtown area of the city.
 As vehicle travel increases in the area, this alternate route will become more important in reducing the traffic load on the main arterials through White Salmon.